dariusPan/booking-bots/README.md

 ## 🔐 Using the `.env` File

 All sensitive data like usernames, passwords, and URLs are managed through a `.env` file.
+See .env.example file.

 ### Example `.env`